 To help you get the most out of tummy time, we rounded up the top food capitals in every state.
 These culinary epicenters are brimming with the best the state has to offer, offering interesting dining experiences and showcasing artisanal dishes and regional produce.
 So the next time you're driving through route 66, be sure to pop into one of these food cities for a taste of local fare.
-Then, check out The Most Popular Fast Food in Every State.

 Voted the No. 1 Up-and-Coming Food City by Zagat in 2016, this underrated Southern city features fabulous food from Hot and Hot Fish Club, where you'll find French, Southern, and California-style cooking.
 It takes the classic shrimp and grits dish to another level with crispy Benton's ham and spicy calabrese oil.
 If you're craving comfort food, make your way to SAW's BBQ to get finger-lickin' pulled pork sandwiches, mac and cheese, and fried okra.
 For a more upscale dinner, check out the James Beard Award winner Highlands Bar & Grill.

-Arkansas – Little Rock
+ARKANSAS: Little Rock

 As a budding culinary gem, Little Rock is home to the state's growing list of food hotspots including Heights Taco & Tamale Co., which helped coin the term "Ark-Mex," community-oriented The Root Café, and Star of India, where you'll find superb Indian food.
-Be sure to hit up the lunchtime buffet!

-California – San Francisco
+CALIFORNIA: San Francisco

 Though rock star chefs often hang out in the mountain resort towns to cater to jet-setters, down below the Front Range you can find foodie delights in Denver.
 Standouts in the mile-high city include casual but killer Italian at Osteria Marco, stunning seafood at Stoic & Genuine, and roasted meats off the range at Brider.

-Connecticut – New Haven
+CONNECTICUT: New Haven

-Florida – St. Petersburg
+FLORIDA: St. Petersburg

 Miami is always teeming with celebrity chefs, but you'll find some excellent eats at St. Pete.
 The best bets for culinary inspiration include Brick & Mortar for classic American fare, Red Mesa for bomb breakfast burritos, or Sea Salt for 130 kinds of salt and delectable, local seafood.

-Though there are plenty of roadside barbecue spots, Atlanta has plenty of restaurants to feed your cravings.
+Though there are plenty of roadside barbecue spots, Atlanta also has plenty of sit-down restaurants to feed your cravings.
 From smoke meats to fine dining, superb options include dim-sum style eating at Gunshow, farm-fresh foods at Miller Union, and Korean-Mex at Hankook Taqueria.